hyperagon/hyperagon.github.io/content/posts/devilution.md

 - [Zezula MPQ Editor](https://www.zezula.net/en/mpq/download.html)
 - [StormLib](https://github.com/ladislav-zezula/StormLib) (what the MPQ Editors use)
 - [Ghast's Groto](https://mgpat-gm.github.io/index.html) (listfiles, required to know what files are named)

+The actual Devilution lisfiles are more complet, like the one for [save-games](https://github.com/diasurgical/devilutionx-mpq-tools/blob/main/data/save-listfile.txt).